-This Privacy Notice (“Notice”) applies to: Merian Global Investors (UK) Limited (and its branches), Merian Global Investors (Asia Pacific) Limited, Merian Global Investors (Singapore) Pte.
-Limited, Merian Global Investors (Switzerland) GmbH, Merian Global Investors Series Plc, Merian, Merian Global Investors Series III ICAV, MGI Arbea Fund Limited, MGI Arbea Master Fund Limited and Merian Chrysalis Investment Company Limited, to the extent they process your personal data, each of which shall be a separate data controller for the purposes of the DP Legislation (as applicable) (as defined below).
+This Privacy Notice (“Notice”) applies to: Merian Global Investors (UK) Limited (and its branches), Merian Investment Management Limited and the funds which it operates, Merian Global Investors (Asia Pacific) Limited, Merian Global Investors (Singapore) Pte.
+Limited, Merian Global Investors (Schweiz) GmbH, Merian Global Investors Series Plc, Merian Global Investors Series II ICAV, Merian Global Investors Series III ICAV, Merian Global Investors (Europe) Limited, MGI Arbea Fund Limited, MGI Arbea Master Fund Limited and Merian Chrysalis Investment Company Limited, to the extent they process your personal data, each of which shall be a separate data controller for the purposes of the DP Legislation (as applicable) (as defined below).
 References in this notice to “Merian Global Investors”, “we”, “us” and “our” are to the individual entity which collects your personal data.

 We are committed to protecting your privacy and ensuring that your personal data is collected and used appropriately, lawfully and transparently.

 This Notice explains:

 With respect to personal data collected by us via our Website, www.merian.com this Notice forms part of, and should be read in conjunction with the Website’s Terms and Conditions of use.
 This Notice does not apply to information collected by any third parties on our Website, including through any application or content that may link to or be accessible from, or on, the Website.

 Merian Global Investors provides cross-border investment solutions, asset management and discretionary management services on a global basis.